If somebody came up to me and said they don’t make mistakes when investing, I would probably have a big smile.

 A good idea and a smart way to avoid this is by establishing a portfolio that varies with exchange-traded funds or by mutual funds; choosing to purchase stocks in a specific company can be rewarding, but only if you understand the company and their business plan/market.

-Investing, along with a lot of aspects of life, doesn’t always plan out like you want it to.
+Investing, along with a lot of aspects of life, doesn’t always plan out as you want it to.
 Even diamonds are dirty when they are first pulled out.